ClarityNLP/ClarityNLP/docs/developer_guide/technical_background/technologies.rst

 `MongoDB <https://www.mongodb.com/>`_ is a popular NoSQL document store.
 A mongo *document* is a JSON object with user-defined fields and values.
-There is no rigid structure imposed on documents, which is the reason MongoDB is called a *schema-free* database.
-Multiple documents form groups called *collections*, and one or more collections comprise a database.
+There is no rigid structure imposed on documents.
+Multiple documents form groups called *collections*, and one or more collections comprise a *database*.

 ClarityNLP uses Mongo to store the results that it finds.
-The ClarityNLP built-in and custom tasks all define unique Mongo document objects for their particular result sets.
-These different task objects are written into a single collection, which represents the results for that particular ClarityNLP run.
+The ClarityNLP built-in and custom tasks all define result documents with fields meaningful to each task.
+ClarityNLP augments the result documents with additional job-specific fields and stores everything in a single collection.

 NLP Libraries (spaCy, textacy, nltk)